NEXT EVENT IN

 - Routines are expected to be performed in the order they are scheduled.

-changes or unforeseen circumstances.
-Routines must be performed their
+or unforeseen circumstances.
+Routines must be performed their scheduled

-scheduled time.
-Failure to adhere to this guideline may result in a
+time.
+Failure to adhere to this guideline may result in a point deduction.

-point deduction.
-There is a grace period of 4 dances to be allowed for
+There is a grace period of 4 dances to be allowed for costume changes,

-costume changes, however, Earthshakers aims to avoid costuming scheduling
+however, Earthshakers aims to avoid costuming scheduling conflicts before

 - Routines must be performed during the awards session in which they